 A zero turn mower has less traction especially over uneven ground

 If you’re thinking about getting yourself a riding lawnmower, but have steep areas in your yard then being concerned about it tipping over while driving up a hill is a valid concern.

-Zero turn mowers have less traction than garden tractors.
+Zero turn mowers have less traction than lawn tractors.
 This is what ultimately makes them unsuitable to operate on steep hills or slopes.

 Although you may see zero turn mowers being used on hills they are far from the ideal choice for such a task and can tip in these circumstances.